DE RICK W3BI

 I'm making a strong effort to spend all the kids inheritance and have a little to go.
 I plan for the last check I write to bounce.

 All computers are built by me from on sale parts and monitors bought on close out specials.
-Home network is Network Magic .. a super easy way to network several computers and share components.
-Now building new multi core computers to replace the old XP boxes and converting the old ones to Linux.
-Now using Win7 until Micro$oft quits supporting that too.
+Home network is using Windows 10.
+Have built 6 multi core boxes from 3 core to 8 core to replace the old XP boxes and converting the old ones to Linux.
+Now using Win10 until Micro$oft quits supporting that too.